Back to calculators

 Formula

-• Gross pay per period = annual gross pay / pay periods per year
+• Gross pay per period = annual gross pay / pay frequency

-• Estimated take-home pay = gross pay per period - estimated deductions
+• Estimated take-home pay = gross pay per period - estimated taxes - FICA - pre-tax deductions - post-tax deductions

 Examples